Yuzhen-Lin/template-cs734-lab-01/README.md

 **Think about:** you have just made the permission *mechanics* work.
 Whether it is reasonable to ask at that exact moment is a different question, and it is Monday's lecture.

-## Task 5: stretch, the map (take-home)
+## Task 5: The map (extension)

-This is the piece of the Kai Finder vision we have been describing since Week One, and it is genuinely an afternoon's work.
+This is the piece of the Kai Finder vision we have been describing since Week One.
+This task may take a little longer than the others.

 ```sh
 flutter pub add flutter_map latlong2